edhowland/viper/doc/help/keys.md

 - Alt p : Speaks the current character position in current buffer.
 - Alt r : Moves to previous set mark position.
 See Alt f.
 - Alt w : Moves cursor one word back in current buffer.
 See Control w.
+- Alt 1  : Reports status of Viper editor with number of open buffers
+- Alt 2 : Reports Name of current buffer and a star if it has any unsaved changes
+- Alt 3 : Prompts for next key and reports its action.
+Key help.
+- Alt 4 :Sets a mark at current cursor position
+- Alt 5 :
+- Alt 6 : Starts macro recording.
+Press Fn 6 again to stop macro recording.

 ## Delete keys